 9. To quickly figure a server’s tip, double the first digit of the bill’s total.
 If the bill is $100 or more, double the first two digits.

-If You Buy This You May Also Believe: If you say goodbye to a friend on a bridge, you’ll never see each other again.
+If You Buy This You May Also Believe: Saying goodbye to a friend on a bridge means you’ll never see each other again.

-Reality Check: The standard tip for good restaurant service has been 15 percent for decades.
-Well, that is until tip inflation once again reared its ugly head.
-If you’re not careful, following this rule could result in an overly generous tip.
+Reality Check: The standard tip for good restaurant service has been 15% for decades.
+Well, that is until tip inflation reared its ugly head.

 10. Your minimum net worth at any given age should be your age multiplied by your pre-tax annual income, with the result divided by 10.